The Problem

 Reboot or restart services (if needed).
 Typically, you don’t have to reboot after a PAM/NSS reconfiguration.
 A logout/login (or a quick

-systemctl restart sshd nslcd
+systemctl restart sshd nslcd) is enough. -

 Verify on each host:

-ansible all -m shell -a "getent passwd | grep <some-ldap-user>" ansible all -m shell -a "sudo ls /root"
+ansible all -m shell -a "getent passwd | grep <some-ldap-user>" ansible all -m shell -a "sudo ls /root"If these both work across your entire fleet, you can lean back and crack open a cold one.

 Step 10: Profit (and Keep an Eye on It)